am610/Firecrown_LOCAL/README.md

 The output is stored in `output` directory.
 For plots and visualization, the `Firecrown_Plot.ipynb` can be consulted.

-A file named `Resource` is created for runtime estimations using cosmosis.
+A file named `Resource.txt` is created for an approximate runtime estimations using cosmosis.